John Byrne (comics): Avengers West Coast

 In 1989, after leaving Superman, Byrne returned to work on a number of titles for Marvel Comics.
 His work on West Coast Avengers (issues #42–57, soon renamed Avengers West Coast) was contingent on his being allowed to do what he called "my Vision story".
-The Vision was a long-standing Marvel superhero and member of The Avengers, an android originally created by the villain Ultron constructed with the body of the original Human Torch.
+The Vision was a long-standing Marvel superhero and member of The Avengers, an android originally created by the villain Ultron and constructed with the body of the original Human Torch.
 The Vision went on to join the team, marry his teammate the Scarlet Witch, and father two children by her.
-Byrne radically changed this, revealing that Immortus - who precedently revealed to the Avengers the synthezoid's origin - lied about the Vision's creation.
+Byrne radically changed this, revealing that Immortus – who previously had revealed to the Avengers the synthezoid's origin – lied about the Vision's creation.
 The android Human Torch was found and joined the WCA.
 The Vision was disassembled and stripped of his emotions.
 The couple's twins were revealed to be pieces of the soul of the demon Mephisto.
 In addition to these changes, Byrne's run is remembered for the introduction of the Great Lakes Avengers, an eclectic group of new superheroes.